audeering/audobject/docs/usage.rst

     print(o_yaml)

-As we see it holds the name of the class and the values of the parameters that were used to initialize the object.
+As we see it holds the name of the class and the values of the arguments that were used to initialize the object.
 This allows it to create a new instance of the object from its YAML representation.